Tuning Language Models by Mixture-of-Depths Ensemble: Mixture-of-Depths Ensemble

-Instead of applying $\phi(\cdot)$ only on the final layer, we incorporate the predictive power of late layers into the final prediction.
-We want to route the most informative representation for training to the final logit calculation.
-Motivated by the MoE framework \citep{fedus2022review, jiang2024mixtral}, the output of the ensemble logits is given by:
+Instead of applying $\phi(\cdot)$ only to the final layer, we route the most informative late-layer logits into the final prediction.
+Motivated by the MoE framework \citep{fedus2022review, jiang2024mixtral}, the ensemble logits are given by:

-Here, \( G(\cdot)_i \) denotes the output of the routing network for the $i$-th expert, and \( \ell_i(\cdot) \) is the output logits of the $i$-th late layer.
-Here, $x=H_{n-k}$, which is the output of the layer before the last $k$ layer.
-The routing network \( G(x)_i \) is implemented by taking the softmax over a linear layer.
+Here, \( G(\cdot)_i \) is the routing weight for the $i$-th late layer, \( \ell_i(\cdot) \) is that layer's output logits, and the router input $x=H_{n-k}$ is the hidden state just before the last $k$ layers.
+The router is a single linear layer followed by a softmax.
 The final logits are then obtained by summing the weighted logits from $k$ layers:

-Additionally, one advantage of the MoD is its potential to improve inference efficiency by avoiding excessive computation when the routing vector is sparse.
+Additionally, one advantage of the MoDE is its potential to improve inference efficiency by avoiding excessive computation when the routing vector is sparse.
 Following \citet{shazeer2017outrageously}, we achieve this by applying the softmax over the Top-K logits of the linear layer:

 where $(\text{TopK}(\ell))_i := \ell_i$ if $\ell_i$ is among the top-K coordinates of logits $\ell \in \mathbb{R}^k$ and $(\text{TopK}(\ell))_i := -\infty$ otherwise.